snap-research/sds/README.md

 - [ ] Plot the job cost in terms of downloading, given the number of requests, and bytes downloaded.

 ### TODOs for v2
+- [ ] We can download video chunks from S3 given the random offset/num frames we need.
 - [ ] Fix TODOs in the codebase (i.e. grep for "TODO" and fix).
 - [ ] SQLite index instead of parquet.
 - [ ] Move synchronous batch-wise yielding to the `StreamingDataset` class using the round-robin assumption of torch dataloader iterating over workers.